PREP – HOA Fall Week 14 Recap

 ELL-SALINE

-The Lady Cardinal volleyball team finished the season with a 13-22, 2-12 record. … The Cardinal football team saw its season come to an end on Friday when it lost 46-44 against Lincoln in the 8-man I playoffs.
+The Lady Cardinal volleyball team finished the season with a 13-22, 2-12 record. … The Cardinal football team finished the season with a 9-2, 0-0 record.

 BEREAN ACADEMY